Derivative-Free Superiorization: Principle and Algorithm: Experimental demonstration of derivative-free component-wise superiorization

 For our demonstration we make the simplest choice for $\Delta$, namely, $\Delta=\Omega=\mathbb{R}^{J}$.
 Our choice of the target function $\phi$ is as follows.
 We index the pixels (i.e., the components of a vector $\boldsymbol{x}$) by $j$ and let $\Theta$ denote the set of all indices of pixels that are not in the rightmost column or the bottom row of the 2D pixel array that displays that vector as an image.
 For any pixel with index $j\in\Theta$, let $r\left(j\right)$ and $b\left(j\right)$ be the index of the pixel to its right and below it in the 2D pixel array, respectively.
 Denoting by $\mathrm{med}$ the function that selects the median value of its three arguments, we define

-Finding partial derivatives for this target function is problematic.
+This function can be considered as an alternative to total variation for measuring the roughness in an image represented by the vector $\boldsymbol{x}$.
+It has been selected for the experiments demonstrating the behavior of derivative-free superiorization because finding partial derivatives for it is problematic.
 On the other hand, when only one pixel value (that is, only one component of the vector) is changed in vector $\boldsymbol{x}$ to get another vector $\boldsymbol{y}$, then it is possible to obtain $\phi(\boldsymbol{y})$ from $\phi(\boldsymbol{x})$ by computing only three of the terms in the summation on the right-hand side of \eqref{eq:median_target}.
-These observations indicate that the use of the derivative-free approach of Steps 10--18 in \textbf{Algorithm \ref{alg:Component-wise}} is a viable option whereas Step 8 of \textbf{Algorithm \ref{alg:NonAsc_Superiorization}} is hard to perform unless the trivial nonascending vector $\boldsymbol{v}^{k,n}=\boldsymbol{0}$ is selected, which is ineffective.
+These observations indicate that the use of the derivative-free approach of Steps 10\textendash 18 in \textbf{Algorithm \ref{alg:Component-wise}} is a viable option whereas Step 8 of \textbf{Algorithm \ref{alg:NonAsc_Superiorization}} is hard to perform unless the trivial nonascending vector $\boldsymbol{v}^{k,n}=\boldsymbol{0}$ is selected, which is ineffective.
 For our chosen phantom we calculated $\phi\left(\boldsymbol{\boldsymbol{\hat{x}}}\right)=2,048.57$.